zygisx/RepData_PeerAssessment1/PA1_template.md

 Do these values differ from the estimates from the first part of the assignment?
 What is the impact of imputing missing data on the estimates of the total daily number of steps?

-**Mean is identical, though median is a little bit different cause I used average interval for missing values median becamo closer to average. **
+**Mean is identical, though median is a little bit different cause I used average interval for missing values median became closer to average.**

 ## Are there differences in activity patterns between weekdays and weekends?

-1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+* Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.

 ```r